cavo789/blog/blog/2024/02/18/php-api-tips/index.md

 If successfully updated will return the HTTP status code `200` (OK) or `204` (No Content) if nothing is updated.
 If successfully created will return the HTTP status code `201` (CREATED) (like when using the `POST` verb).

-`PATCH` on an inexisting resource will return an error while, perhaps, `PUT` will create the resource.
+`PATCH` on an in-existing resource will return an error while, perhaps, `PUT` will create the resource.
 If's then safer to use `PATCH` and not `PUT` when updating partial content.

 It's indeed impossible to create a new record with `PATCH` since the request just mention a few information's, not all.